opencypher/cypher-for-gremlin/tinkerpop/cypher-gremlin-server-plugin/README.md

 Included in the plugin:

 - [`OpProcessor`](https://tinkerpop.apache.org/docs/current/reference/#opprocessor-configurations) implementation for Gremlin Server that translates Cypher queries to [`GraphTraversal`](https://tinkerpop.apache.org/docs/current/reference/#traversal)
-- [Cypher extensions](../cypher-gremlin-extensions) for Gremlin in the form of custom functions and predicates
+- [Gremlin Extensions for Cypher](../cypher-gremlin-extensions) for Gremlin in the form of custom functions and predicates

 ## Prerequisites